 It is impossible to predict who might need LTSS in the future, when they might need it, or for how long.
-Many people will be able to get by with the help of family members, friends, and other unpaid caregivers.
-But a significant number will require expensive paid services over long periods.
+Many people may be able to get by with the help of family members, friends, and other unpaid caregivers.
+But a significant number will require expensive paid skilled and unskilled services over long periods.
 For many, this can lead to impoverishment.